 The compensation proposal made by the Board of Directors to the shareholders reflects the maximum possible bonus pay-out.
-The maximum amount of CHF 60 million proposed to the Annual General Meeting 2018 remains unchanged vs. the maximum amount approved for 2018 by the shareholders at the Annual General Meeting 2017.
+The maximum amount of CHF 55 million proposed to the Annual General Meeting 2019 is reduced vs. the maximum amount approved for 2019 by the shareholders at the Annual General Meeting 2018 to reflect the reduced size of the Executive Board.

 The maximum possible pay-out assumes a 130% achievement of all bonus targets, both Company and individual, as well as a payment in cash of maximally reachable Executive Board bonuses.
-The detailed plans for 2019 are not yet available at this point in time.
+The detailed plans for 2020 are not yet available at this point in time.
 The maximum possible pay-out would require highly exceptional performance.